← Demos

 Shortcuts: ←/→ step, 1/2/3 switch view.

-Three views of the same state: where to test next, where the decision is fragile, and what we'd do now.
+Three views of the same state: where to test next, where the A/B choice is unsettled, and what the model would choose now.

-Where to test next: expected information gain · Decision uncertainty: where A vs B is fragile · Best choice now: the predicted winner
+Where to test next: expected information gain · Decision uncertainty: where A vs B is least settled · Best choice now: the predicted winner

 --